ayoubamine1/ALTEGRAD-2025/README.md

 # Molecular Graph Captioning
 # *Better Retrieval*
-The 'enhanced_baseline' folder mirrors the baseline pipeline (`data_baseline/`) but swaps in a stronger graph encoder and a contrastive loss.
+The `enhanced_baseline` folder mirrors the baseline pipeline (`data_baseline/`) but swaps in a stronger graph encoder and a contrastive loss.
 Key upgrades:
 - Atom and bond features
 - GINE-based encoder
 - Contrastive (InfoNCE) loss